 A clear guideline about custom and site-specific ISP needs to be included in this update in contrast with the need for market-based ISP study, in sync with the custom review process, to avoid review process delays or wasted efforts.

 We recommend the T2WG to work out a synchronized process between Project development, the applicable ISP study, and custom review process to minimize project delays due to absence of a market-based ISP study when it’s applicable and necessary.
 For additional info, refer to PG&E’s PD Protocol (PG&E Project Development Protocol).

+Notes:

+Rafi: purpose of custom or site-specific ISP is to capture correct counterfactual baseline, not to capture the customer view.
+SP determination are related to market not customer perspectives.

+Rich: We need to look at the options in customer perspective.

+Jeff: For the custom project, after the project passes influence, you can conduct low rigor ISP study and publish it.
+For future project, on a project by project basis, it can be decided if the published low rigor ISP study is applicable or not.

 Issue 4: Application of ISP Findings